hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 was successful.
 If so, any future logs will be sent and tagged with the same `Seq` as in the `monitor` request.

-Assume we issued the previous monitor command with Seq `50`, we may start getting messages like:
+Assume we issued the previous monitor command with `"Seq": 50`.
+We may start getting messages like:

 ```javascript
 {